-I control a range of Arduino and ESP-8266 devices using Raspberry PI2 and similar.
-You can of course run Node-Red and the other tools on a wide range of machines – Orange Pi, Roseapple Pi, Odroid C2 etc using Debian, DietPi, Xenial etc. I even have my normal installation script running on a laptop using Mint Linux.
+I control a range of Arduino and ESP-8266 devices using Raspberry PI3 and similar.
+You can of course run Node-Red and the other tools on a wide range of machines – Orange Pi, Odroid C2 etc using Debian, DietPi, Xenial etc. I even have my normal installation script "The Script" running on a laptop using Mint Linux.

 On this particular Pi I run MQTT (Mosquito with Websockets), SQLITE, APACHE and Node-Red.
-I started using Blynk as my mobile remote controller then went on to using ImperiHome but today I concentrate on using Node-Red Dashboard which has (IMHO) so very much potential, however it also has lousy RGB control so now I've reverted back to Blynk.
+I started using Blynk as my mobile remote controller then went on to using ImperiHome then Node-Red Dashboard which has (IMHO) so very much potential, however it also has lousy RGB control so now I've reverted back to Blynk.
 I use Nextion touch-LCD display devices for local displays as well as low-cost ILI9340 displays.
 All of this can be managed within Node-Red.
-If you find this interesting you might like my home control 2016 post here or the Nextion Wi-Fi Touch Display article.
+If you find this interesting you might like my home control 2018 post here or the Nextion Wi-Fi Touch Display article.

 Here (as requested): to the upper right is a screenshot of a typical setup… click on the image to enlarge.